Nexis-Network/homepage/content/release-notes/2023-08-29-storage-and-compute.md

 ### Support for pgvector v0.5.0

-We are pleased to announce support for [pgvector v0.5.0](https://github.com/pgvector/pgvector) on Exzo Network.
+We are pleased to announce support for [pgvector v0.5.0](https://github.com/pgvector/pgvector) on Nexis Network.
 This new version introduces:

 - Hierarchical Navigable Small Worlds (HNSW) indexing for faster retrieval
 - Faster distance functions
 - Parallel builds for `ivfflat` indexes

-If you already use `pgvector` with Exzo Network, you can upgrade by running the following command:
+If you already use `pgvector` with Nexis Network, you can upgrade by running the following command:

 ```sql
 ALTER EXTENSION vector UPDATE TO '0.5.0';